As 2021 comes to an end, you may be starting to think about what’s been meaningful to you this year.

-As 2019 comes to an end and the holidays are fast approaching, I’m sure a lot of you are starting to think about not only your finances (and the impending holiday shopping!) but also more broadly about what’s been meaningful to you this year and what you are thankful for.
-The end of the year is not only a time that we tend to reflect on what’s important to us, but it’s also a good time to plan charitable giving strategies for the upcoming year.
-Taking the time to do this kind of legacy planning now can maximize not only the impact of your charitable gifts, but also the tax benefits you might receive from making these gifts.
+The end of the year is not only a time to reflect on what’s important to us, but it’s also a good time to plan charitable giving strategies for the upcoming year.
+Taking the time to do this legacy planning now can maximize the impact of your charitable gifts, as well as the tax benefits you might receive from making these gifts.

 A unique giving opportunity exists for couples and individuals who are 70½ years of age or over.
-By utilizing what’s known as a Qualified Charitable Distribution (or QCD), you can meet the requirement to take minimum distributions from your IRA and help support charitable causes you believe in.
+By utilizing what’s known as a Qualified Charitable Distribution (or QCD), you can meet the requirement to take required minimum distributions (or RMDs), if applicable, from your IRA and help support charitable causes you believe in.

-So, this is where QCDs can come into play.
-Using qualified charitable distributions, you can distribute up to $100,000 directly from your IRA to a qualified charity.
-When IRA distributions are donated in this way, they aren’t considered taxable income.
-This means you don’t have to pay income tax on the distributions, yet the donation still helps to satisfy the requirement for a minimum distribution.
+When you use a QCD to donate money from your IRA to a charity, the donation isn’t considered taxable income.
+This means you don’t have to pay income tax on the distribution, yet the donation still helps to satisfy the requirement for a minimum distribution.

 QCDs were first introduced temporarily in 2006.
 Until recently, the rule allowing QCDs had to be renewed by Congress every year, which, for obvious reasons, created a certain amount of uncertainty around this particular planning topic.

-But in 2015, the Protecting Americans from Tax Hikes (PATH) Act was passed, which finally made QCDs permanent.
+But the Protecting Americans from Tax Hikes (PATH) Act finally made QCDs permanent.
 As a result, you can now incorporate QCDs into your charitable giving and tax strategies each year (unless the rules change, that is!).

-As you plan your charitable giving and tax strategies for 2020 and beyond, think about whether utilizing a Qualified Charitable Distribution might be a wise move.
+As you plan your charitable giving and tax strategies for 2022 and beyond, think about whether utilizing a Qualified Charitable Distribution may be a wise move.
 And be sure to speak with a financial advisor and tax professional about your specific situation in more detail.

 If you’re interested in what Personal Capital can do for you when it comes to tax planning, get started by signing up for our free financial tools.